Law Firm in India

 4. Such a person has not been convicted of an offence and sentenced for a period of more than 6 months.

-• Procedure for appointment as provided under the Act
+• Procedure as stated by the Act Appointment Procedure

 1. The company shall first obtain consent for appointment as Managing Director from the proposed Managing Director.